learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

     2.0638985616280205

-Calculate the confidence interval of the sample by sigma and calculating margin of error as:
+Calculate the confidence interval of the sample by sigma and calculating the margin of error as:
 > **sigma = sample_std/√n**

 > **Margin of Error = t-critical-value * sigma**